 However, depending on the type of website and the amount of content that needs to be audited and optimised, we may have to charge additional fees if the work needed is substantial.

 Contact us with info about your website to find out more.

-Besides SEO, we do also provide SEM services on Google Ads and Google Display Network for select clients who have the budget and right fit of strategy and feasibility.
+Besides SEO, we provide SEM services on Google Ads and Google Display Network for selective clients who have the budget and right fit of strategy and feasibility.

-We used to also do social media marketing services as well, but have decided to focus and specialise on our expertise and best result-attaining capability, which is SEO.
+We used to also do social media marketing services, but have decided to focus and specialise on our expertise and best result-attaining capability, which is SEO.

 However, should you prefer to also do social media marketing in addition to SEO, just discuss with us.
 We may work something out through our partner companies that specialise in it and are better at it than us.

-We also have a sister company that specialises in .
+We also have a sister company that specialises in website and custom applications.
 Check them out at Ambient.sg.

 We are an agency and consultancy.
 The SEO services you can buy from places like Fiverr are limited to only one aspect of SEO.

-It’s like buying raw materials to build a house by yourself (Fiverr) VS engaging a professional architectural and construction firm to design and build a house for you (NightOwl.sg).
+It’s akin to filtering and buying the raw materials to build a house by yourself (Fiverr) VS engaging a professional architectural and construction firm to design and build a house for you (NightOwl.sg).

 When you engage us, you engage a professional SEO agency that knows how to: